twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 git add file
 git commit -m "Added hello file"

+// TODO: We should have 2 commits to make it a realistic squash

 # Squash into our feature-1a squashed branch
 git checkout -B feature-1a.squashed git rebase -i master